freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    the contents of interest to your everyday workstation.

 As a security precaution, we recommend deleting the files on the *Export Device* after each copy operation.
-If you are using write protection, you have to perform this step on the *Secure Viewing Station* to get the security benefits of write protection.

 When you are done, switch back to the *VeraCrypt* window, and click **Dismount**.